umstek/movie-downloader/README.md

 # movie-downloader

-An interactive CLI movie downloader using [@movie-web](https://github.com/movie-web) providers
+An interactive CLI movie downloader using [@movie-web](https://github.com/movie-web) providers.

 > [!NOTE]
 > This project was created using `bun init` in bun v1.0.25.